gboeing/ppde642/modules/15-next-steps/README.md

 ## Meaningful analytics

+"We need less research, better research, and research done for the right reasons." -Doug Altman

 **Read a lot**.
 Understand current knowledge, how different perspectives relate to one another, and their intellectual lineage and trajectory.
 Understand state-of-the-art methods and their strengths and trade-offs.
 Understand the big problems, real-world challenges, and applied/practice context of your discipline.
 Then you can identify a knowledge gap with real-world importance and the appropriate methods to contribute new knowledge to advance theory.

 **Ask meaningful questions**.
 A good research question is motivated by real-world impact and engagement, not by "no one's done this before."